Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 Bodrum at a glance — why the Aegean peninsula is an upgrade from standard Turkey

-When people say "Türkiye", most think of Antalya, all-inclusive hotel complexes and stereotypical package holidays.
-Bodrum It's quite the opposite.
+When people say "Turkey," most think of Antalya, all-inclusive resorts, and stereotypical package holidays.
+Bodrum is the complete opposite.
 The peninsula lies in the province of Muğla, about 700 kilometers southwest of Istanbul, directly opposite the Greek island of Kos.
-This very location—on the border between the Aegean and the eastern Mediterranean—defines its character: whitewashed houses like those in the Cyclades, climbing bougainvillea, and a yacht harbor atmosphere instead of anonymous stretches of beach.
+This very location—on the border between the Aegean and the eastern Mediterranean—defines its character: whitewashed houses like those in the Cyclades, vines of bougainvillea, and a yacht harbor atmosphere instead of anonymous stretches of beach.

 The Bodrum peninsula boasts over 20 bays, each with its own unique character.
 From the air, the interplay of turquoise sea, white sandy beaches, and verdant hills is particularly striking—the colors are so intense that every drone photo looks photoshopped.
 But it isn't.
 And the best part: while autumn is already setting in in Central Europe at the beginning of October, Bodrum still enjoys temperatures of 21–28°C and perfect swimming weather.